conan-io/docs/howtos/sanitizers.rst

     CXXFLAGS=-fsanitize=address
     CFLAGS=-fsanitize=address

-Then calling to Then calling to :command:`conan create . -pr address_sanitizer_profile` would inject ``-fsanitize=address`` to the build through the ``CXXFLAGS`` environment variable.
+Then calling to :command:`conan create . -pr address_sanitizer_profile` would inject ``-fsanitize=address`` to the build through the ``CXXFLAGS`` environment variable.

 Managing sanitizer settings with the build system